ipfs/specs/bitswap/README.md

 }
 ```

-# Implementation details
+# Implementation Details

 Also, make sure to read - <https://github.com/ipfs/go-ipfs/tree/master/exchange/bitswap#go-ipfs-implementation>

 Implementation suggestions:

-  - maintain a peer set of “live partners”
+  - maintain a peer set of "live partners"
   - protocol listener accept streams for partners to receive messages
   - protocol sender opens streams to partners to send messages
-  - separate out a decision engine that selects which blocks to send to which partners, and at what time. (this is a bit tricky, but it’s super easy to make as a whole if the engine is separated out)
+  - separate out a decision engine that selects which blocks to send to which partners, and at what time. (this is a bit tricky, but it's super easy to make as a whole if the engine is separated out)

 Sender: